Athletics Service to School Award: Graduate Students

 - Meeting New York Institute of Technology’s standards of satisfactory academic progress toward degree completion

 - Meeting the NCAA Progress toward degree standards for satisfactory academic progress toward degree completion in compliance with the Division II Manual.
-All student-athletes are required declare a major with the Office of the Registrar by their fifth semester.
+All student-athletes are required to declare a major with the Office of the Registrar by their fifth semester.

 This Athletic Service to School Award may be revoked, canceled, and/or nonrenewed for any of the following reasons:

 - Failure to sign and return the New York Institute of Technology Athletic Service to School Award Agreement within two weeks of the date of issue